Combined electrostatic and strain engineering of BiFeO$_3$ thin films at the morphotropic phase boundary: Results

-By tracking different $\chi^{(2)}$ tensor components, we thus identify two transition temperatures (Fig.~\ref{fig:temp}).
-The first transition is observed in the range of 460\degree C down to 390\degree C and the second transition occurs around 200\degree C. With the excellent agreement of these transition temperatures with values reported in literature from scanning-probe and x-ray diffraction studies, \cite{Liu2012,Damodaran2012,Beekman2013} we can assign the high-temperature transition to the point at which the strain-stabilized, purely tetragonal phase develops a monoclinic tilt (here labeled as M$_{\text{T}}$), see Fig.\,\ref{fig:temp}(a).
-The second transition then represents the formation of monoclinic R-like phase inclusions (here labeled as M$_{\text{R}}$), leading to a M$_{\text{R}}$+M$_{\text{T}}$ phase coexistence.
-The transition to the M$_{\text{T}}$ phase is seen in all films and its transition temperature exhibits a dependence on film thickness, where thinner films exhibit a lower transition point [see inset in Fig.\,\ref{fig:temp}(a)].
-In contrast, signatures of the low-temperature transition related to the emerge of M$_{\text{R}}$ inclusions are only observed for films with higher thicknesses, where indeed we also see the presence of M$_{\text{R}}$ inclusions at room-temperature by piezo-response force microscopy (not shown) and RSM [Fig.~\ref{fig:temp}(c,d)].
-Transition to this state during post-deposition cooling further indicates that R-phase inclusions are absent during the deposition itself so that the films remain coherently strained to the substrate throughout the growth process.
-It also serves as additional proof that the films are grown in the purely tetragonal phase in absence of monoclinic distortion up to thicknesses of at least 80 unit cells.
+By tracking different $\chi^{(2)}$ tensor components in our temperature-dependent ISHG measurements, we identify two transition temperatures upon post-deposition cooling [Fig.~\ref{fig:crit_thickness}(e,f)].
+The first transition is observed in the asymmetric temperature evolution of SHG components that are allowed in both the tetragonal 4$mm$ and monoclinic $m$ point groups, with onsets in the range of 460\degree C down to 390\degree C, depending on thickness [Fig.~\ref{fig:crit_thickness}(e, inset)].
+The second transition occurs around 200\degree C and is here observed in the SHG component that couples to in-plane polarized states and thus not allowed in the tetragonal 4$mm$ high-temperature phase [see Fig.~\ref{fig:crit_thickness}(f)].
+With the excellent agreement of these transition temperatures with values reported in the literature from scanning-probe and x-ray diffraction studies, \cite{Liu2012,Damodaran2012,Beekman2013} we can assign the high-temperature transition to most likely be the point at which the strain-stabilized, purely tetragonal phase develops a monoclinic tilt, i.e., BFO enters an M$_{\text{T}}$ phase, see Fig.~\ref{fig:crit_thickness}(e).
+The second transition then represents the formation of M$_{\text{R}}$ phase inclusions in this M$_{\text{T}}$ matrix, leading to a M$_{\text{R}}+$M$_{\text{T}}$ phase coexistence.
+The transition from the T to the M$_{\text{T}}$ phase is seen in all films.
+In contrast, signatures of the low-temperature transition [Fig.~\ref{fig:crit_thickness}(f)], likely related to the emergence of M$_{\text{R}}$ inclusions, can only be observed if the BFO film thickness exceeds approximately 30-40 u.c.
+At this thickness, we also start seeing the presence of M$_{\text{R}}$ inclusions at room temperature by atomic force microscopy (Supplementary Fig. S2) and x-ray reciprocal space mapping [Fig.~\ref{fig:crit_thickness}(d)].
+The fact that the two transitions only occur below the deposition temperature serves as additional confirmation that the films are grown in the purely tetragonal phase without a monoclinic distortion and remain coherently strained to the substrate throughout the growth process.